cjyang-work/cjyang-work.github.io/about.md

 permalink: /about/
 ---

 Hello, I am CJ Yang, currently a postdoc in the [SRUC Principal's Research Group](https://www.sruc.ac.uk/research/research-impact/principal-s-research-group/).
-The group consists of Wayne Powell, Ian Mackay, Rajiv Sharma, Ian Dawson, David Marshall, Nicola Rossi and me.
+The group currently consists of Wayne Powell, Rajiv Sharma, Nicola Rossi, Emma Irving, Leontien Helderman and me.
 Please feel free to contact any member of the group for BSc/MSc/PhD research opportunities.

-My current primary research is on crop quantitative genetic analyses using statistics and simulations.
-My projects are focused on developing novel methodologies for breeding program improvement and management of genetic diversity.
+My current research focus is on plant breeding, quantitative genetics, statistics and simulations.
+My projects are focused on genetic analysis, method development and strategy optimization for modern plant breeding.

 Here is my [CV](https://cjyang-work.github.io/CV_web).